Nabil-iium/Word2Vec-and-PCA/README.md

 # Word2Vec and PCA
 In this project I have taken the sentiment140 dataset.
 It contains 1,600,000 tweets extracted using the twitter api.
 The tweets have been labeled (0 = negative, 4 = positive).
 Here I have shown the data distribution.
 In this case the positive and the negative labeled tweets.
-For visualising the positive ad negative labeled tweets from the datase, I have used WORD2VEC and PCA.
+For visualising the positive and negative labeled tweets from the dataset, I have used WORD2VEC and PCA.
 Through WORD2VEC model the strings are converted as vectors and for reducing the dimensionality the PCA or Principal Component Analysis is used.